byu/serf/README.md

 In the parcel, the message is the business data.
 It specifies what business work needs to be done, or what business was done.

-  REQUIRED: Required by all messages is the 'kind' field.

-The "kind" field identifies the ontological meaning of the message, which allows Serf to properly pass the message onto the proper Command.
-The convention is 'mymodule/requests/my_business_equest' for Requests, and 'mymodule/events/my_business_event' for Events.

   RECOMMENDED: Use JSON Schema to validate the structure of a message.
     https://github.com/hoxworth/json-schema
     This can be implemented in the 'Policy' chain.